Equipment Loan and Financing Calculator

 Your construction company is still responsible for the remaining $15,000 to purchase the bulldozer.

 Remaining Difference: $15,000

 The commercial equipment loan calculator calculates your overall costs to be $66,345.

 The Difference Between Equipment Financing & Equipment Leasing

-There’re two common ways to finance equipment: equipment loans and equipment leases.
-While each method helps you achieve your goal, there are significant differences and each has their pros and cons.
-(Note: This calculator is built to estimate the terms of equipment loans for purchases.
+There are two common ways to finance equipment: equipment loans and equipment leases.
+While each method helps you achieve your goal, there are significant differences and each has its pros and cons.
+(Note: This equipment loan calculator is built to estimate the terms of equipment loans for purchases.
 It does not function as an equipment lease calculator and cannot provide equipment lease payment estimates.)

 A business equipment loan allows you to purchase and eventually own equipment for your company in exchange for regular, incremental payments which include both the interest and principal of the loan.
-You’re able to secure up to 100 percent of the value of the equipment being financed, though some lenders do require a downpayment between 10 and 20 percent.
+You’re able to secure up to 100% of the value of the equipment being financed, though some lenders do require a down payment between 10% and 20%.

 These loans are typically secured through the equipment being financed.
 Lenders do this by placing a lien against the equipment as a form of collateral against your debt.
 While a personal guarantee isn’t required by every lender, the structure of the equipment loan may carry over to other business assets.
 If you were to default on your loan payments, any liens or personal guarantees would allow the lender to seize any business or personal assets used to secure the financing.

 A business equipment lease allows you to use equipment purchased by a lender in exchange for a rental fee.
 For businesses that need to frequently upgrade their equipment, or may not have enough capital for the down payment on an equipment loan, leasing is an attractive option.
 Most leases offer a buyout option at the end of the term.